Bronisława Wieniawa-Długoszowska: Life

 Pierre was sent to join the military mission of General Lavergne in Saint Petersburg, then called Petrograd.
 Lavergne had succeeded General Henri Niessel as head of the French military mission.
 There Pierre was responsible for obtaining information about the Russian army.
 Bronisława, back in Petrograd, helped him.
-After Vladimir Lenin arrived in his sealed train their priority was to prevent him leading Russia into an armistice with Germany.
+After Lenin arrived in his sealed train their priority was to prevent him leading Russia into an armistice with Germany.
 They were able to obtain telegrams to Lenin appearing to show that he was supported by German funds.
 They presented this information to the Provisional government headed by Prince Georgy Lvov on 24 June, but no action was taken at that meeting.
 However, Justice Minister Pereverzev investigated further and was able to obtain a fuller set of 66 telegrams (Lyandres).
 These proved the existence of an import business from Sweden run by the Bolsheviks, but it was the evidence of contact with known German agents which was damming.
-The July Days (3 – 7 July) were the Bolshevik's second attempt at a coup.
-On 4 July Pereverzev shared the information gained from the telegrams with General Peter Polovtsov, commander of the Petrograd garrison, some newspaper editors and other ministers.
+The July Days (3–7 July) were the Bolshevik's second attempt at a coup.
+On 4 July, Pereverzev shared the information gained from the telegrams with General Peter Polovtsov, commander of the Petrograd garrison, some newspaper editors and other ministers.
 According to Sean McMeekin, revulsion among the soldiers at the knowledge that Lenin was in contact with the enemy brought them on the side of the provisional government and ended the coup attempt.
 The next day Pereverzev's men raided the Kschessinskaya mansion where the Bolsheviks were based.
 Many Bolsheviks were arrested and Lenin fled to Finland.
 According to McMeekin, recently opened Russian archives contain evidence, from the investigation triggered by the telegrams, that the import business was a front for laundering money being sent by the German government to the Bolsheviks.
 We can suppose, then, that Pierre and Bronia's activities, helped to postpone the Bolshevik revolution from July to the "October Revolution" some four months later.